damankarora/sf-todo-lwc/README.md

 1. SFDX CLI

 ## How to run?
-Clone the repository
+Clone the repository <br />
 `git clone https://github.com/damankarora/sf-todo-lwc.git`

-Change Directory
+Change Directory <br />
 `cd sf-todo-lwc`

-Create new Scratch org
+Create new Scratch org <br />
-`sfdx force:org:create -s -f config/project-scratch-def.json`
+`sfdx force:org:create -f config/project-scratch-def.json -a todo username=my-todo@sf.com`

-Push Source code to the Scratch org
+Push Source code to the Scratch org <br />
-`sfdx force:source:push`
+`sfdx force:source:push -u todo`

-Open the Scratch org
+Open the Scratch org <br />
+`sfdx force:org:open -u todo`

+Make sure to add required custom objects and fields to your org.
+(See below)

+## How to test?
+To run the tests after making changes: <br />
-`sfdx force:org:open`
+`sfdx force:apex:test:run`

+To check the codecoverage <br />
+`sfdx force:apex:test:run -c -r human`

+## How to deploy?

+We can deploy our source code with: <br />
+`sfdx force:source:deploy -p myapp -u todo`

 ## How to use the component?